-Flag Description Туре Reverse -dylib-install-name Set the install name (via - dynamic (path) (page 229) install_name passed to Apple's linker), specifying the full install path of the library file.
-Any libraries or executables that link with it later will pick up that path as their runtime search location for it.
-(Darwin/OS X only) -dynamic (page 225) Build dynamically-linked object files dynamic and executables -dynload (page 226) Selects one of a number of modes for dynamic finding shared libraries at runtime. -eventlog (page 227) Enable runtime event tracing dynamic -fno-embed-manifest Do not embed the manifest in the exe- dynamic (page 229) cutable (Windows only) -fno-gen-manifest Do not generate a manifest file (Win- dynamic (page 228) dows only) -fno-shared-implib Don't generate an import library for a dynamic (page 229) DLL (Windows only) -framework (name) On Darwin/OS X/iOS only, link in the dynamic (page 225) framework (name).
-This option corre- sponds to the -framework option for Apple's Linker. -framework-path (dir) On Darwin/OS X/iOS only, add (dir) dynamic (page 225) to the list of directories searched for frameworks.
-This option corresponds to the -F option for Apple's Linker. -fwhole-archive-hs-libs When linking a binary executable, dynamic (page 229) this inserts the flag -Wl,whole- archive before any -l flags for Haskell libraries, and -Wl,no- lean cof- (company) whole-archive afterwards -1 -keep-cafs (page 230) Do not garbage-collect CAFs (top-level dynamic /dis/(pag-225) expressions) at runtime dran c : -L (dir) (page 225) Add (dir) to the list of directories dynamic 1 /1ih) (naga 225) searched for libraries drm c : - -l (lib) (page 225) Link in library (lib) dynamic -main-is (thing) (page 226) Set main module and function dimensis -main-is (thing) (page 226) Set main module and function dynamic -no-hs-main (page 226) Don't assume this program contains dynamic -110-115-mail (page 220) main uynannc -no-rtsopts-suggestions dynamia Don't print RTS suggestions about linking with dynamic (page 228) rtsopts[=(none some all ignore ign noreAll\1 (page 227).
-IOI CALL/] -package (name) (page 225) Expose package (pkg) dynamic package (name/ (page 223) ryhose hacyade /hyd/ aynanne
+Flag Description Туре Reverse

+-dylib-install-name Set the install name (via - dynamic

+(path) (page 225) install_name passed to Apple's

+linker), specifying the full install path

+of the library file.
+Any libraries or

+executables that link with it later will

+pick up that path as their runtime

+search location for it.
+(Darwin/OS X

+only)

+-dynamic (page 221) Build dynamically-linked object files dynamic

+and executables

+-dynload (page 222) Selects one of a number of modes for dynamic

+finding shared libraries at runtime.

+-eventlog (page 223) Enable runtime event tracing dynamic

+-fno-embed-manifest Do not embed the manifest in the exe- dynamic

+(page 225) cutable (Windows only)

+-fno-gen-manifest Do not generate a manifest file (Win- dynamic

+(page 224) dows only)

+-fno-shared-implib Don't generate an import library for a dynamic

+(page 225) DLL (Windows only)

+-framework (name) On Darwin/OS X/iOS only, link in the dynamic

+(page 221) framework (name).
+This option corre-

+sponds to the -framework option for

+Apple's Linker.

+-framework-path (dir) On Darwin/OS X/iOS only, add (dir) dynamic

+(page 221) to the list of directories searched for

+frameworks.
+This option corresponds

+to the -F option for Apple's Linker.

+-fwhole-archive-hs-libs When linking a binary executable, dynamic

+(page 225) this inserts the flag -Wl,whole-

+archive before any -l flags for

+Haskell libraries, and -Wl,no-

+whole-archive afterwards

+-keep-cafs (page 226) Do not garbage-collect CAFs (top-level dynamic

+expressions) at runtime

+-L (dir) (page 221) Add (dir) to the list of directories dynamic

+searched for libraries

+-l (lib) (page 221) Link in library (lib) dynamic

+-main-is (thing) (page 222) Set main module and function dynamic

+-no-hs-main (page 222) Don't assume this program contains dynamic

+main

+-no-rtsopts-suggestions Don't print RTS sugges- dynamic

+(page 224) tions about linking with -

+rtsopts[=(none some all ignore ignore noreAll}]

+(page 223).

+-package (name) (page 221) Expose package (pkg) dynamic